Shopping Cart

 Stretching the achilles tendon

-Using plantar fasciitis medical devices, such as a foam wedge, to stretch the achilles tendon can be a valuable way to improve your foot and ankle function.
-However, studies have shown that stretching alone may not be as effective as other interventions.
+Utilizing plantar fasciitis medical devices, including a foam wedge, to stretch the achilles tendon can provide significant benefits for enhancing foot and ankle function.
+However, research indicates that relying solely on stretching may not deliver as effective results as other forms of treatment.

 One study compared two different stretches to determine the best method to improve pain.
 The authors randomized 94 subjects to either intermittent stretching or sustained stretching.
 During both the intervention and follow-up periods, both groups improved their pain and function.